-Considering that 380 times more images are created each year than were in 1930, you’ve got to do more than just point and shoot to get people’s attention with your images.
+Considering that 380 times more images are created each year than were in 1930, you’ve got to do more than just point-and-shoot to get people’s attention with your images.

-“They’d better be good, because now they’re not special anymore,” Salvo said.
+“They’d better be good because now they’re not special anymore,” Salvo said.
 “Good enough is no longer good enough.”

-Same goes for video, she said.
+The same goes for video, she said.
 “If you’re doing video now and you think it’s looking great, there’s no resting on your laurels,” she said.

 Salvo offered these tips for being better than “good enough” – for shooting dynamic photos and great videos, two things all communicators ought to know how to do:

 1. Get the proper training.
-Because communicators learn primarily how to work with words, it’s up to them to find seminars or training courses for taking photos and shooting video.
+Because communicators learn primarily how to work with words, it’s up to them to find seminars or training courses for taking photos and shooting videos.
 It’s important to know that what you think might be a great shot “is not really what’s working in the marketplace,” Salvo said.

 3. Borrow from the best.
 Look attentively at TV ads, popular YouTube videos, and your competition’s work to see why and how it grabs your attention.

 4. Don’t photograph feet.
 “I want to see faces,” Salvo said.
 There’s no reason pictures of people in groups should include their entire bodies.
-Likewise, don’t feel that you have to include signs (which are hard to read) or furniture in your shot.
+Likewise, don’t feel you have to include signs (which are hard to read) or furniture in your shot.